-- (1) The OR-Olentangy River Environmental Overlay District shall include all that land within the Municipality of Powell that is located south of Jewett Road and within one mile, horizontal measure, of the eastern boundary of Liberty Township, and all that land in the Municipality of Powell that is located to the north of Jewett Road and within one and one-half miles, horizontal measure, of the eastern boundary of Liberty Township. - (2) The OR-Olentangy River Environmental Overlay District shall also include all property within the Municipality of Powell, no matter where it is located, wherein the only street access requires travel on Olentangy River Road (Route 315), and all property within the Municipality of Powell where the road-pattern travel distance from the property to the Powell Road/Olentangy River Bridge, the Crossing of Route 315 at the Franklin County line, the crossing of South Liberty Street and the Franklin County line, or the crossing of Sawmill Road at the Franklin County line is shorter and more direct by using Route 315 as a part of the travel path than it is without travel on Route 315. - (b) District Requirements.
+- (1) The OR-Olentangy River Environmental Overlay District shall include all that land within the Municipality of Powell that is located south of Jewett Road and within one mile, horizontal measure, of the eastern boundary of Liberty Township, and all that land in the Municipality of Powell that is located to the north of Jewett Road and within one and one-half miles, horizontal measure, of the eastern boundary of Liberty Township. - (2) The OR-Olentangy River Environmental Overlay District shall also include all property within the Municipality of Powell, no matter where it is located, wherein the only street access requires travel on Olentangy River Road (Route 315), and all property within the Municipality of Powell where the road-pattern travel distance from the property to the Powell Road/Olentangy River Bridge, the Crassing of Route 315 at the Franklin County line, the crossing of South Liberty Street and the Franklin County line, or the crossing of Sawmill Road at the Franklin County line is shorter and more direct by using Route 315 as a part of the travel path than it is without travel on Route 315. - (b) District Requirements.
 In addition to those requirements established in the base district or districts over which this zone is superimposed, the following restrictions shall apply to all land located in this overlay zone: - (1) The maximum residential development permitted in the district shall be at a density of .85 dwelling units per gross site acre, and/or a minimum site area per residence of one acre. - (2) The land uses permitted, conditional uses permitted, and dimensional requirements for development in this zone shall be the same as those established in Section 1143.04 for the R-Residence District unless more stringent requirements are established in this section or in the zone over which this zone is superimposed. - (3) New properties plated or developed with access frontage onto Route 315 shall have a minimum property frontage on Route 315 of no less than 250 feet and shall have no more than one curb cut per property.
-When land is subdivided abutting Route 315, no more than one new curb cut or new access street shall be permitted on Route 315 per subdivision or development, and shall be located no less than 250 feet from another curb cut or street intersection on the same side of the street.
+When land is subdivided abutting Route 315, no more than one new curb cut or new access street shall be permitted on Route 315 per subdivision or development, and shall be located no less than 250 feet from another curb cut or street intersection on the same side of the street. - (4) No construction of any kind and/or the removal of natural vegetation shall be permitted in the area abutting the Olentangy River within the Municipality of Powell that is located within 120 feet of a riverbank. - (5) No construction of any kind and/or the removal of natural vegetation shall be permitted in the area abutting Route 315 within the Municipality of Powell that is located within 40 feet of the right-of-way of Route 315, at both sides of Route 315, excepting new driveways which shall be permitted in cleared zones no wider than 20 feet.